contentful/contentful.js/README.md

 	- Yes, there is also a type definition file
 - **Is there a caching done by the SDK ?**
 	- No, check this [issue](https://github.com/contentful/contentful.js/issues/83) for more infos
+- 😱 something is wrong what should I do
+	- If it is a bug related to the code create a Github issue and make sure to remove any credential for your code before sharing it.
+	- If you need to share your credentials, for example you have an issue with your space, please create a support ticket.

 ## Documentation/References